 -Helen Riesterer, Kiel, Wisconsin

 When I was a little girl, I helped my parents work the fields of their small farm.
-Lunchtime was always a treat when Mother picked fresh vegetables from her garden and simmered them in her big soup pot.
-We loved making this delicious soup. —Ethel Ledbetter, Canton, North Carolina
+Lunchtime was always a treat when Mother picked fresh vegetables from the garden and simmered them in her big soup pot.
+We loved making this delicious recipe. —Ethel Ledbetter, Canton, North Carolina

 From Derry, Pennsylvania, Nancy Allman shares this hearty autumn soup featuring smoked sausage.
 "It's perfect for hurried cooks," Nancy writes.
 "My mother made it when we had an abundance of cabbage from our garden."